Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Georgia Gwinnett College Profile

-Does a degree from Georgia Gwinnett College Worth It?
+Is a Georgia Gwinnett College Degree Worth It?

 How much does a degree from Georgia Gwinnett College Cost?

-The average annual cost of the degree at Georgia Gwinnett College is USD: 18033.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Georgia Gwinnett College is USD: 11696
+The average annual cost of the degree at Georgia Gwinnett College is $18,033.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Georgia Gwinnett College is $11,696.

 At Georgia Gwinnett College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Georgia Gwinnett College as your choice in the form.

-How much a Georgia Gwinnett College Graduate make?
+How much does a Georgia Gwinnett College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 47730.
-An average Georgia Gwinnett College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $47,730.
+An average Georgia Gwinnett College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools